top of page

 Lisa: Thank you very much for your opinions Oscar.
 I'll be sure to consider them in my review.

-There you go.
+So there you go.
 He wasn't scathing at all!
 Well done to all at The Ayr Gaiety Theatre.

 Want find out if I agreed with Oscar?
+Find my own review of Cinderella at Ayr Gaiety here

 Ross Baxter and Ross Forbes-MacKenzie in Cinderella at Ayr Gaiety Theatre, pantomime 2023.
 By Ken Alexander and Fraser Boyle.